vaginessa/dns-wiki/FAQ.md

 Considered a faster and more secure alternative to [ipchains](http://en.wikipedia.org/wiki/Ipchains), iptables has become the default firewall package installed under Linux and Android OS.

+### How do I know if my phone supports iptables?
+Issue the following command in ADB shell or in Terminal Emulator:
+> iptables -L -t nat

 ### Packet processing in iptables
 > All packets inspected by iptables pass through a sequence of built-in tables (queues) for processing.
 Each of these queues is dedicated to a particular type of packet activity and is controlled by an associated packet transformation/filtering chain.